The Word of Faith Movement (WOF) which began in the mid 20th century covers a variety of Christian denominations.

 Dr. Charles Farah, Professor of Theology and Historical Studies at Oral Roberts University points out that the Word of Faith “movement uses Gnostic hermeneutical principles and displaces contextual scientific exegesis.
 It shares many of the goals of present day humanism, particularly in regards to the creaturely comforts.
 It is, in fact, a burgeoning heresy” (Pneuma: The Journal of the Society for Pentecostal Studies, 1981, 21)

-Dr. George Wood, an Assistant Superintendent of the Assemblies of God wrote in an edition of Mountain Movers that WOF teachers “have missed the Bible in three ways: They twist particular verses out of their plain meaning; they refuse to deal with Scriptures which plainly have different meanings than those of the`positive confession;’ and they fail to let the Bible speak for itself.”
+Dr. George Wood, the General Superintendent of the Assemblies of God Church wrote in Mountain Movers that WOF teachers “have missed the Bible in three ways: They twist particular verses out of their plain meaning; they refuse to deal with Scriptures which plainly have different meanings than those of the`positive confession;’ and they fail to let the Bible speak for itself.”

 Chuck Smith, a Charismatic preacher, wrote: “the latest wind of pernicious, unscriptural doctrine to blow through the ranks of Charismatics is the ‘what-you-say-is-what-you-get’ teaching, otherwise known as the prosperity doctrine … [These] teachings sound more like Mary Baker Eddy [Christian Science] than the Apostle Paul” (Charisma vs Charismania, 135).